-- Identifying students and situations that raise concern
+- Identify students and situations that raise concern.

-- Gathering information and facts to assess risk of violence
+- Gather information and facts to assess the risk of violence.

-- Developing intervention and management strategies to support the student and prevent violence
+- Develop intervention and management strategies to support students and prevent violence.

 Overview and Benefits

 Effective teams need excellent training.
 Exclusively through Navigate360, you can provide training that prepares your teams to implement the Comprehensive School Threat Assessment Guidelines (CSTAG) model with high fidelity.

 Designed for today’s environment in which time is at a premium and flexibility is a must, this 2-part training program combines the best of both online and in-person (live or virtual) learning.
 Teams are qualified to begin using CSTAG after completing both Level 1 and Level 2.